All I know about the BOSS DF-2

 The result of it being done this way means that when daisy chaining power with other PSA adapter pedals using a 9V adaptor, the DF-2 circuit would find the easiest path to ground which was in the other pedals - meaning a 9V adaptor could be used.

 It also means that you can bypass these two components in any ACA boss pedal and convert it for 9V use.
 There is a great website here that points out which diode and resistor to bypass on pretty much every ACA BOSS pedal.
-It also has a quick guide on how to do it, although you don’t have to remove the components like it says - you can just install jumpers or even just solder them together when the connectings are close enough together like on the DF-2.
+It also has a quick guide on how to do it, although you don’t have to remove the components like it says - you can install jumpers or even just solder them together when the connections are close enough together like on the DF-2.

 Volume